 You may have read articles about determining your skin type and came away more confused than when you started.
-While some people have skin that is clearly oily, dry, or normal, many have combination skin or skin that changes its type with the seasons.
+While many people have oily, dry, or normal skin types, most have combination skin or skin that changes its type with the seasons.
 In addition, you might have oily skin that is prone to rashes, dry skin that is developing wrinkles, or any combination of issues.
 Multi-masking (that is, using various facial masks to combat different problems) can help you to make the most of your skin type and take control of any issues you’re having.

 Mastering the Art of Multi-Masking